Don’t Overlook Your Most Important Market

 Starbucks’ bold, store-closing move was about more than training and free press; it was a potent form of internal branding.
 Closing the stores sent an unmistakable message that Schultz was serious about his expectations that all 135,000 Starbucks employees deliver on the brand promise.

 “Internal branding” may not be a term with which you’re familiar.
 It’s partly internal communications, but it goes beyond the typical staff memos and HR updates.
 It’s related to training, but it’s about much more than the “how” of what needs to be done.
-My definition of internal branding is simply having a continuous process in place by which you ensure your employees understand the “who” and “why” behind your business proposition.
+My definition of internal branding is simply having a continuous process in place by which you engage your employees to understand the “who” and “why” behind your business proposition.

 Falling in Love With LUV